openworm/org.geppetto.docs/source/widgets.rst

   		 CHART : 1
        };

-Inside the WidgetFactory.addWidget(widgetType) method, add a case inside the switch statement that connects it to your controllerâ€™s new widget method.
+Inside the WidgetFactory.addWidget(widgetType) method, add a case inside the switch statement that connects it to your controller’s new widget method.
 For example:

 .. code-block:: javascript